 photo: Dell’Osso Family Farm

 Holidays on The Farm at Dell’Osso Family Farm

 Pack your family and head on a roadtrip to visit Dell’Osso Family Farm in Lathrop, which for a few weeks transforms into a winter escape.
 Whisk away down Snow Tube Mountain for sessions of up to 90 minutes long, strap on some ice skates and glide along the outdoor ice skating rink, or stay comfy cozy in your car and drive through Lights on the Farm, Northern California’s largest ever farm light show.
 And if it’s a beautiful winter’s eve, the little ones will especially enjoy a ride in the Express Train.
 After all that fun, you and your minis will be settled in for a long winter’s nap.

 Good to Know: A 90-minute tubing session is $20/person of all ages, but note height requirement of at least 36″ tall.
 Booking your tickets ahead is strongly recommended as slots fill up.

 501 Manthey Road

-Where do you go to make snow angels in the Bay Area?
-Let us know in the comments below!
+Where to you go to play in the snow?
+Tell us below!